kokke/tiny-regex-c/README.md

 int  re_match(const char* pattern, const char* text);
 ```

-### Supported meta-characters
+### Supported regex-operators
-The following features / meta-characters are supported by this library.
+The following features / regex-operators are supported by this library.

 NOTE: inverted character classes are buggy - see the test harness for concrete examples.